 Karen is from a small town outside of Philadelphia, PA.
 She grew up in a Christian home and asked Jesus to be her Lord and Savior at a very young age.
 She attended Messiah College and graduated in 2007 with a degree in Psychology.

-The following fall of 2007 Karen joined the Brethren In Christ STEP team where she lived and ministered in Honduras for five months and where she met her Honduran husband, Mike Bodden!
+The following fall of 2007 Karen joined the Brethren In Christ STEP team where she lived and ministered in Honduras for five months and where she met her Honduran husband, Mike Bodden.
 While they lived in Honduras, Karen worked at a private Christian bilingual school as a High School teacher and administrative assistant.
-In May of 2012 she and her family were lead to move back to the U.S. where she is currently living in Houston, TX and is caring for her two beautiful daughters while volunteering for Abogar as the Executive Assistant.
+In May of 2012 she and her family were lead to move back to the U.S. where she is currently living in Houston, TX and is caring for her three beautiful daughters, while volunteering for, and serving with Abogar.

 Karen’s interest in Abogar International Ministries:

 I have known both Jesse Rivers and Mike Holland since 2006 where we ministered together at Luz, Alegria y Esperanza BIC Church, York Springs, PA.
 I consider Jesse a close brother and friend, and I am in full support of how God wants to use his gifts and passion to lead others in advocating for the impoverished Latin American youth.
-I am honored to be joining Abogar International Ministries as Secretary and Executive Assistant.
-I am excited to see how God begins partnering Abogar with existing organizations in Latin America to support and bless them in the work they have already begun for these children and the Kingdom.
+I am honored to serve Abogar International Ministries as the Secretary of the board of directors.
+I am excited to see how God partners Abogar with existing organizations in Latin America to support and bless them in the work they have already begun for these children and the Kingdom.